-Online course design should look to traditional course design principles for inspiration as these are rooted in years of research on instructional design practices.
-So when you sit down to design your next online course, keep in mind a few key course design principles that will help guide your content creation and organization.
-How you incorporate these may differ slightly depending on which online course platform you are using and what the end purpose and audience for your online course are.
+Online course design should look to traditional course design principles for inspiration. as these are rooted in years of research on instructional design practices.
+So when you sit down to design your next online course, keep in mind a few key course design principles. that will help guide your content creation and organization.
+How you incorporate these may differ slightly depending on which online course platform you are using, and what the end purpose and audience for your online course are.

 Online course design is not only about the content that you choose or create for your course.
-It’s a set of principles and a process that addresses what content will be presented to students, learning materials, activities, and assessments.
+It’s a set of principles and a process that addresses. what content will be presented to students, learning materials, activities, and assessments?

 The goal of online course design is to focus on learning rather than teaching.

 Online course design combines elements of content, technical and instructional design.
-When an online course is not well-designed, often the student doesn’t know where to start, are not sure where to find resources, how to interact, or how to learn.
+When an online course is not well-designed, often the student doesn’t know where to start, is not sure where to find resources, how to interact, or how to learn.
 And that’s not good for your online course sales!

 Online course design principles are not something you learn overnight.
-Your average Teachable or Udemy instructor is likely not formally educated in the concept of online course design and how it relates to learning in the pedagogical sense.
+Your average Teachable or Udemy instructor is likely, not formally educated in the concept of online course design, and how it relates to learning in the pedagogical sense.
 Unless you are a teacher at an elementary, secondary or higher education school you like are not familiar with the “ADDIE” framework, for example.